Global Studies Program

 Contact: Ricardo Rodriguez

-This trip was created and designed for students with an affinity for the arts.
+The Cuba trip was created and designed for students with an affinity towards the arts.
 At its core, it is a platform for an immersive cultural experience with the Cuban people through the exploration and labor of creating art.
+Authentic human connections will elicit insight into the reality of these communities while inspiring student self-reflection.
+In addition, the program will also build understanding and awareness with collaborative participation through gallery and studio visits and performances.